The Twins Almanac for June

 Ullger went 15-for-79 (.190) altogether in 35 major league games.

-This reminds me of Billy Beane, who went 5-for-5 with a walk playing for the Twins on April 29, 1986.
-Those five hits represented 7.6% of the 66 the former first-round draft pick got over parts of six major league seasons, and were more than he would get total in four of those seasons.
+Connection: This reminds me of Billy Beane, who went 5-for-5 with a walk playing for the Twins on April 29, 1986.
+Those five hits represented 7.6% of the 66 hits the former first-round draft pick got over parts of six major league seasons, and were more than he would get total in four of those seasons.

 June 15, 1987

-Hickerson Sent to Giants
+Bemidji Native Sent to Giants

 Hickerson won the first two “Dave Winfield Pitcher of the Year” awards given out by the University of Minnesota in 1985 and ’86.